 About-ness and Communities That Last

-My initial interest in building a green hill was just to live near my friends and family -- something as simple as purchasing land, building houses, and inviting my loved ones to come on over.
-But, while that would be wonderful, I realized that my dream was about more than just building a "friends of Dane club".
-I don't want to be the linchpin that holds everyone together.
-Read more »
+My initial interest in building a green hill was just to live near my friends and family — something as simple as purchasing land, building houses, and inviting my loved ones to come on over.
+But, while that would be wonderful, I realized that my dream was about more than just building a “friends of…

 The Dream of the Green Hill